-- All Nebraska citizens, unrestricted by age, culture, disabilities, religion, race, ethnicity, gender, sexual orientation, gender identity, nationality, socioeconomic status, or geographic location, deserve reasonable and affordable access to postsecondary education opportunities appropriate to their individual needs and abilities, free of discrimination or harassment. - While access to postsecondary education is paramount, it is not an end in itself.
-Student success is the ultimate goal of postsecondary education and is the shared responsibility of students and institutions. - Nebraska's citizens benefit from a comprehensive network of diverse varied and highquality postsecondary education institutions that maintain distinct, but complementary, roles and missions. - The state benefits when Nebraska institutions focus resources on unique areas of excellence in which they can bring major benefits to the state and to students. - A cooperative relationship between postsecondary education and K-12 education is needed to ensure that students enter postsecondary education prepared to succeed. - Postsecondary education has an important role in supporting the state's economic development goals by contributing to a competent and competitive workforce for our state, by ensuring lifelong learning and training opportunities for our citizens, and by promoting an innovative and entrepreneurial culture that rises to the challenge of globalization. - Nebraska's postsecondary institutions fill a vital role in many communities by serving as a cultural hub, not only educating their students in the arts and humanities but sharing those learning opportunities with the public whenever possible. - Postsecondary education's ability to apply information technology effectively to respond rapidly to changing student, employer, and state needs is critical to its success. - Nebraska's public institutions rely on State of Nebraska funding policies that are fair and predictable and offer appropriate levels of support to enable the institutions to meet the educational needs of students and the state. - Nebraska public institutions are accountable to the taxpayers for making wise use of resources for programs, services, and facilities, as well as for avoiding unnecessary duplication. - Nebraska strives to perform at the highest levels nationally in terms of postsecondary access, success, affordability, efficiency, and impact and will measure its performance and progress in these areas.
+- All Nebraska citizens deserve reasonable and affordable access to postsecondary education opportunities appropriate to their individual needs and abilities, free of discrimination or harassment. - While access to postsecondary education is paramount, it is not an end in itself.
+Student success is the ultimate goal of postsecondary education and is the shared responsibility of students and institutions. - Nebraska's citizens benefit from a comprehensive network of varied and high-quality postsecondary education institutions that maintain distinct, but complementary, roles and missions. - The state benefits when Nebraska institutions focus resources on unique areas of excellence in which they can bring major benefits to the state and to students. - A cooperative relationship between postsecondary education and K-12 education is needed to ensure students enter postsecondary education prepared to succeed. - Postsecondary education has an important role in supporting the state's economic development goals by contributing to a competent and competitive workforce for our state, by ensuring lifelong learning and training opportunities for our citizens, and by promoting an innovative and entrepreneurial culture that rises to the challenge of globalization. - Nebraska's postsecondary institutions fill a vital role in many communities by serving as a cultural hub, not only educating their students in the arts and humanities but sharing those learning opportunities with the public whenever possible. - Postsecondary education's ability to apply information technology effectively to respond rapidly to changing student, employer, and state needs is critical to its success. - Nebraska's public institutions rely on State of Nebraska funding policies that are fair and predictable and offer appropriate levels of support to enable the institutions to meet the educational needs of students and the state. - Nebraska public institutions are accountable to the taxpayers for making wise use of resources for programs, services, and facilities, as well as for avoiding unnecessary duplication. - Nebraska strives to perform at the highest levels nationally in terms of postsecondary access, success, affordability, efficiency, and impact and will measure its performance and progress in these areas.